Yt-trium/RealMap/README.md

 ## Todo
 * Add a 4-to-8-connectivity algorithm for railways, roads and waterways
-* Use turn tiles for roads
-* Use railways tiles
-* Use different type of buildings tiles
 * Create a GUI for real time map creation and edition

 ## Results